lnferris/ocean_data_tools/paper/paper.md

 ``ocean_data_tools`` has already been used in scientific publications [@Bemis:2020] and [@Crear:2020].
-The toolbox is built for extensibility, and the working plan is to continuously add support for additional datasets such as Remote Sensing Systems (RSS) and European Centre for Medium-Range Weather Forecasts (ECMWF) products.
+The toolbox is built for extensibility, and the working plan is to continuously add support for additional datasets such as Remote Sensing Systems (RSS) products and European Centre for Medium-Range Weather Forecasts (ECMWF) products.
 The source code for ``ocean_data_tools`` has been archived to Zenodo with the linked DOI: [@Ferris:2020].